Gladisa Guadalupe

-Gladisa Guadalupe is the award-winning artistic director and co-founder of the current Cleveland Ballet, founded in Cleveland, Ohio in 2014.
+Gladisa Guadalupe is an American artistic director.
+She was the co-founder and former artistic director of the current Cleveland Ballet, founded in Cleveland, Ohio in 2014.

 Life and career

-A native of San Juan, Puerto Rico, Guadalupe began her classical ballet training with Ballets de San Juan, becoming one the company’s youngest members.
+A native of San Juan, Puerto Rico, Guadalupe began her classical ballet training with Ballets de San Juan, becoming one the company's youngest members.
 As a young teenager, Guadalupe relocated to the United States on a scholarship to study under George Balanchine, father of American ballet, at the prestigious School of American Ballet in New York City.

-Upon completing her studies, Guadalupe became a Principal Dancer, performing with the Ballets de San Juan, Ballet Nuevo Mundo de Caracas, Cleveland San Jose Ballet, and the second incarnation of Cleveland Ballet (1972-2000).
+Upon completing her studies, Guadalupe became a Principal Dancer, performing with the Ballets de San Juan, Ballet Nuevo Mundo de Caracas, Cleveland San Jose Ballet, and the second incarnation of Cleveland Ballet (1972–2000).
 She has danced under choreographers George Balanchine, Dennis Nahat, Ian Horvath, Margot Sappington, Ana Garcia, John Butler, Choo San Goh, and Louis Falco.
 Guadalupe has toured North America, South America, Asia, and Europe as a Principal Dancer.

 In 2000, Guadalupe founded the Cleveland School of Dance (now known as the School of Cleveland Ballet).
-In addition to serving as the school’s Director and Principal teacher, Guadalupe has also been an adjunct instructor for the Cecchetti Council of America, American Ballet Theatre, Ballet de San Juan, Ballet San Jose, Ohio Ballet, Rochester School of Ballet, and the University of Akron.
+In addition to serving as the school's Director and Principal teacher, Guadalupe has also been an adjunct instructor for the Cecchetti Council of America, American Ballet Theatre, Ballet de San Juan, Ballet San Jose, Ohio Ballet, Rochester School of Ballet, and the University of Akron.